-II.8.3 Significant estimates: useful lives of Tempton APP intangible assets
+II.8.2 Significant estimates: useful lives of Tempton APP and Tempton Connect intangible assets

 Tempton has been continuously developing the Tempton APP application under a work contract framework.
-As of 31 December 2022, the carrying amount of this software was € 2,344 thousand (previous year: € 1,745 thousand).
+As of 31 December 2023, the carrying amount of this software was $\notin$ 1,379 thousand (previous year: $\notin$ 2,344 thousand).
 The Group estimates the useful life of the APP software to be at least seven years in line with expected technical obsolescence of such assets.
-In 2022, due to the review of the useful life of the Tempton APP the expected useful life of the Tempton APP was increased to seven years from five years, because the pattern of the future economic benefits shows a longer flow to Tempton.
-If the useful life had remained at 5 years, the amortization would have been € 1,933 thousand instead of € 879 thousand.
-However, the actual useful life may be shorter or longer than seven years, depending on technical innovations and competitor actions.
-If the useful life were five years, the carrying amount would be € 1,289 thousand as of
+In 2023, due to the review of the useful life of the Tempton APP the expected useful life of the Tempton APP was increased to seven years from five years, because the pattern of the future economic benefits shows a longer flow to Tempton.
+If the useful life had remained at 5 years, the amortization would have been $\notin$ 1,218 thousand instead of $\notin$ 827 thousand.
+However, the actual useful life may be shorter or longer than seven years, the carrying amount would be $\notin$ 0 thousand as of

-31 December 2022.
-If the useful life were nine years, the carrying amount would be € 3,450 thousand.
+31 December 2023.
+If the useful life were nine years, the carrying amount would be $\notin$ 2,377 thousand.